I am a rostered psychotherapist in Vermont. As of early January 2024, I have a few openings for new clients.

 People sometimes ask what I specialize in.
 It’s a hard question, partly because I have a lot of therapeutic interests but mainly because I believe that people are wonderfully complex and that most things people bring into therapy connect into many other parts of their lives, defying easy categorization.
 Sometimes depression is also relationships and career and health and insomnia and climate change and… you get the idea.
 Sometimes everything is everything.

-But, in case it helps you see me more clearly, my specialties include supporting college students, new parents (especially new dads!), creative folks, and people with very high intelligence.
+But, in case it helps you see me more clearly, my specialties include supporting couples, new parents (especially new dads!), creative folks, and people with very high intelligence.
 I often work with folks who are navigating some sort of life transition and need some help figuring out what they want and how to make it happen.
 I also really love working with people who’ve never been to therapy before and are feeling kind of apprehensive or ambivalent about it.

 When people talk about coming to therapy, problems are often the initial focus.
 It’s easy to lose sight of some other questions: what makes you thrive?
 What brings you to life, animates you, nourishes you, and sustains you?
 Therapy often ends up being about the process of making more space in your life for what truly matters.